matinjiri/collateralised-debt-position/README.md

 ## Overview

 This document describes how to deploy the project to **[Stagenet](https://contract.dev)**, a private testnet environment that replays Ethereum mainnet state.
-Stagenet allows teams to import contracts directly from GitHub and provides built‑in developer tools and analytics for debugging, tracing, and monitoring deployments.
+Stagenet allows teams to import contracts directly from GitHub and provides built‑in developer tools(we use WETH faucet and real Chainlink intraction) and analytics for debugging, tracing, and monitoring deployments .

-This guide is intended for developers and reviewers who want a clear, repeatable deployment process without needing local mainnet forking or custom infrastructure.

 ## Project Setup